 Online Resources to Improve Your Mental Arithmetic

 The internet is an excellent resource to help you improve your math skills.
-There are plenty of websites that have more than one lesson with quizzes, tests, and exercises.
+There are plenty of websites with multiple lessons, quizzes, tests, and exercises.

-If you want to get good at math and mental arithmetic you need to learn the basic principles by heart as much as you know the addition and multiplication tables.
-Train your brain to remember, everything will become second nature, and your ability in mental arithmetic will increase exponentially.
-This, of course, requires time and a personal commitment but the result is worth the cost because you’ll have these reflexes for the rest of your life.
+If you want to get good at math and mental arithmetic, you need to learn the basic principles by heart as well as know the addition and multiplication tables.
+Train your brain to remember, and everything will become second nature; your mental arithmetic ability will increase exponentially.
+This, of course, requires time and a personal commitment, but the result is worth the cost because you’ll have these reflexes for the rest of your life.

 Thanks alot